 Hockney-inspired afternoon tea at the Rosewood London

 The Rosewood London is renowned for its theatrical and refined portrayal of the city's best artworks in the form of an exquisite afternoon tea.
-The David Hockney-inspired art tea in particular captures elements of the artist's most notable works, seamlessly blending nature-inspired designs with classic British flavours.
+The inspiration changes regularly, so guests can discover artists on repeat visits.
+When we visited, the tea was David Hockney-inspired, capturing elements of the artist's most notable works, seamlessly blending nature-inspired designs with classic British flavours.
 The essentials are all still there – sandwiches, scones and patisserie, served in the grand Mirror Room – but there are plenty of contemporary twists throughout, too.

 There are a range of drinks options to accompany the tea, from champagne to a fruity cocktail, and an extensive selection of Mariage Frères teas.
 Service is speedy and friendly, guiding you through each element with confidence.